IBM/storage-fusion/AI/fusion-model-serving/README.md

 When executed, the `expose-model.sh` script automates the entire external exposure process by:
   - Validating resources - Confirms that the InferenceService and its backing Kubernetes Service are present
   - Creating an OpenShift Route - Sets up an edge-terminated TLS Route for secure access
-  - Enabling HTTPS connectivity - Ensures traffic is encrypted using TLS termination at the router
+  - Enabling HTTPS connectivity - Ensures TLS termination at the OpenShift ingress router
   - Printing the model endpoint URL - Outputs the external HTTPS URL for immediate use
   - Generating test commands - Provides ready-to-run curl examples to verify the deployment